nawabahmadreshi/documentation/pages/marketing-channels/journeys.md

 {% elsif page.advanced %}

+### Preserve/discard referring link data

+By default, when users arrive on a page running Journeys via a Branch link and `make_new_link` is not set to `true`, then any interaction with the Journey (click/install/re-open) will be attributed to the referring Branch link, rather than to the Journey.
+If `make_new_link` is set to `true`, the same events will be attributed to the Journey, instead.

+This can help you collect data on how the referring links are contributing to app growth/engagement, even when users aren’t installing from those links directly.
+For example, if a user clicked a Branch link on Facebook, landed on your website, and installed from a Journey, this would allow you to attribute the install to the link on Facebook.
+If the original link was also configured to deep link into your app, that deep link would be preserved, too.

+Branch will pass the referring link into Journeys by default.
+In order to discard referring link data, include the `make_new_link flag`, with a value of  `true`, into the options during initialization:

+{% highlight javascript %}
+branch.init( ‘BRANCH_KEY’,
+    {
+    	‘make_new_link’ : true
+    }
+);
+{% endhighlight %}

 ## Advanced audience rules

 You can target users on a more granular level - based on behavior like where they came from, whether they already have your app installed, and what they’ve done on your website or in your app.
 We've created a bunch of great examples on the [next tab]({{base.url}}/features/journeys/examples).